-In case of applications with particularly strong vibrations, vibration dampers together with mounting brackets are recommended to reduce the impact of the vibrations (see Figure 23).
+In case of applications with particularly strong vibrations, vibration dampers together with mounting brackets are recommended to reduce the impact of the vibrations (see Figure 24)

-4.5.
 Mechanical muting arms mounting

-SG BODY light curtains are not provided as "L" or "T" models.
+SG BODY light curtains linear models are not provided as "L" or "T" models.
 These models must be built from linear models applying Muting arms accessories.
-Single sensor and reflector arms (RRX versions) or emitter and receiver arms (F/G versions) are available as accessories and must be combined with the kit of mounting brackets for SG BODY light curtains. (refer to section 14 - "ACCESSORIES").
-To mount the Muting arms on both the "L" and "T" version, use the fixing bracket shown in Figure 24.
+Single sensor and reflector arms (RRX versions) are available as accessories and must be combined with the kit of mounting brackets for SG BODY light curtains. (refer to section 14 - "ACCESSORIES").

+To mount the Muting arms on both the "L" and "T" version, use the fixing bracket shown in Figure 25.

-This accessory guarantees the perfect alignment of the arms and the perpendicularity respect to the main unit.
-Position the bracket on the main unit, after having mounted the arm or arms, as shown in Figure 25.
+This accessory quarantees the perfect alignment of the arms and the perpendicularity respect to the main unit.
+Position the bracket on the main unit, after having mounted the arm or arms, as shown in Figure 26.